dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-In this case the primary header parameter `x` is just a plain parameter (it
+In this case the declaring header parameter `x` is just a plain parameter (it
 does not declare an instance variable named `x` and it doesn't initialize
 any such instance variable).
 With this proposal the occurrence of `x` in
 the initializing expression of `y` is a compile-time error (there is no
 access to `this`, and the "backup rule" doesn't apply).

-Alternatively, if we simply say that the primary header parameters are in
+Alternatively, if we simply say that the declaring header parameters are in
 scope in the non-late instance variable initializers then we'd allow `x` to
 refer to the parameter even though it has nothing whatsoever to do with the
 instance variable named `x`.
 This proposal does not use this alternative